Rage Rooms: Do They Offer Anger Relief or Reinforce Bad Behavior?

 “The much greater challenge is to learn more appropriate ways of noticing and expressing anger,” he says.
 “It’s important for people to take responsibility for their actions and to learn different ways to react.”

 Anger rooms and other physical outlets for anger may temporarily expel the bad feelings.
 But they don’t address the underlying cause of anger, or help people learn healthier ways to manage their emotions.

-Should you stay away from anger rooms entirely?
+Should you stay away from rage rooms entirely?
 Not necessarily, Dr. Bea says.

 “I think it’s fine if you want to go have fun with it, but I don’t think it’s particularly therapeutic,” he says.

 Some people get a kick out of smashing stuff just because it’s usually forbidden, and that’s OK.
 But if you are struggling with a serious anger issue, skip the anger room and find a therapist.